 - Carrier inspects and issues a scope of loss or denial — Days 30 to 90 from claim filing

-- Suit-limitation deadline — Day 365 from date of loss (for most policies)
+- Carrier reporting deadline — typically Day 365 from date of loss for most carriers (a practical, not statutory, deadline)

-In real life, the suit-limitation deadline (Day 365) is what almost always matters.
-The notice clause governs how quickly you should have started — but as long as you filed before the suit deadline and within a reasonable time after discovering damage, the timing is usually fine.
+In real life, the carrier's reporting deadline (~Day 365) is what almost always matters in practice.
+The notice clause governs how quickly you should have started — but as long as you filed within a reasonable time after discovering damage, the lawsuit clock under CRS 13-80-101 gives most homeowners a 3-year window to sue the carrier if needed.

 What if you find damage 6 months after a storm?